Chucknadauld/startup/README.md

 ## DB deliverable

-For this deliverable I added database support to persist data.
+For this delrable I added database support to persist data.

 - **MongoDB Atlas** - created database in Atlas
 - **Stores data in MongoDB** - stores events and song queues in database